Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Arts et Métiers Station| ©Clicsouris

-The tourist entrance is located next to the Montparnasse cemetery on Avenue du Colonel Henri Rol-Tanguy.
-This is located in the southern part of Paris about an hour walk from the center.
-For reference, from the Place de la Concorde it takes about 55 minutes on foot.
+The tourist entrance is located next to the Montparnasse cemeteryon Avenue du Colonel Henri Rol-Tanguy, which is in the southern part of Paris, about an hour's walk from the center.
+For reference, from the Place de la Concorde it takes about 55 minutes to get there on foot.
 But it is very accessible by other means of transport that are among the best options to move around Paris and surroundings:

-• In the Paris Metro: The nearest station is Denfert-Rochereau through which pass the lines 4 and 6.
+• By Paris Metro: The nearest station is Denfert-Rochereau through which lines 4 and 6 pass.

-• By car or cab: Put the following address in the Gps or ask the cab driver to take you to Avenue du Colonel Henri Rol-Tanguy, 75014.
+• By car or cab: You have to put the following address in the GPS or ask the cab driver to take you to Avenue du Colonel Henri Rol-Tanguy, 75014.

 Is it advisable to go to the Paris Catacombs with children?

 Technically the entrance is allowed for children over 5 years old.
 But it is not the best place to visit with little ones.
-Apart from the dark and gloomy atmosphere of the catacombs and the skulls and human remains that can be seen during the visit, the access and the conditions of the place are not ideal for children.
+Apart from the dark and gloomy atmosphere of the catacombs and the skulls and human remains that can be seen during the visit, the access and the conditions of the place are not ideal for the little ones of the house.

 The catacombs are 20 meters underground and there are numerous steps up and down to get in and out of them.
-Underground there is little light and many corridors are very narrow, which can cause a feeling of being cramped, especially for children.
+Underground there is little light and many corridors are very narrow so it can cause a feeling of being cramped, especially for children.

-Although they can be visited with children, take into account these conditions to decide whether to visit them with children under your responsibility.
-Here are some alternative plans to visit the French capital with children.
+Although they can be visited with children, take into account these conditions to decide whether to visit with children under your responsibility.
+Here are some alternative plans to get to know the French capital with children.

 Hall of the Château des Catatombs| ©Florian Bon